chrissank/PiCamHomeSecurity/README.md

 A kestrel + postgres webserver backend is used as this is an excerpt from a larger more complete home automation website (where a database, user accounts, etc. is needed).
 In this case, it is supplied as an example, however a simple staticly served nginx page should do as long as the right content is included (see below)

 The nginx-rtmp container runs a script allowing for an RTMP stream to be transcoded into an HLS (HTTP Live Streaming) protocol to be displayed on all browsers (configured in `nginx.conf`).
+It could be used to do streaming from other sources too.

 The backend requires a few ports to be open on LAN to function: